joelcarlson/radiomics/cran-comments.md

 ## R CMD check results

-There were no ERRORs or WARNINGs.
+There were no NOTES, ERRORs or WARNINGs.

-There is one NOTE due to this being a first submission.

 ## Downstream dependencies